MM-PCQA: Multi-Modal Learning for No-reference Point Cloud Quality Assessment: Experiments

 \subsection{Cross-database Evaluation}

 The cross-database evaluation is further conducted to test the generalization ability of the proposed MM-PCQA and the experimental results are exhibited in Table \ref{tab:crossdatabase}.
-From the table, we can find that the proposed MM-PCQA better generalizes learned feature representation from the WPC database and achieves much better performance than the most competitive NR-PCQA methods when validating on the SJTU-PCQA database.
-Although all the NR-PCQA models trained on the SJTU-PCQA database obtain poor performance, MM-PCQA still yields the best performance.
+Since the WPC database is the largest in scale (740), we mainly train the models on the WPC database and conduct the validation on the SJTU-PCQA (378) and WPC2.0 (400) databases.
+From the table, we can find that the proposed MM-PCQA better generalizes learned feature representation from the WPC database and achieves much better performance than the most competitive NR-PCQA methods.
+Furthermore, the WPC$\rightarrow$WPC2.0 MM-PCQA is even superior to all the competitors directly trained on the WPC2.0 database.